Build with metaphor cards

 Not a medical service

 МАК cards are a reflection tool.
 Your agent must not present a drawn card as a diagnosis, prediction or treatment.
-Include crisis-line links if users may be in distress.
+If users may be in distress, point them to a local crisis line: 8-800-2000-122 (Russia), 988 (US), or findahelpline.com elsewhere.

 Details: Terms of Service · Privacy Policy.